Kandy-IO/kandy-cpaas-ruby-sdk/examples/2fa/README.md

 This is an elementary  login authentication use case of two-factor authentication via SMS.
 The main focus of this application is to understand and implement the 2FA flow, so least amount of stress is given to the authentication/login mechanism.

 ## Installation
-1. Copy `example.env` and rename to `.env` and add the appropriate values.
+1. Copy `.env.example` and rename to `.env` and add the appropriate values.
 Check `Configuration` section for more details.
 2. To install dependencies, run:
 ```bash
 bundle install